Get notified of page updates

 Surgery can have risks and side effects.
 It's important for people to speak with experts in order to learn as much as possible about their endometrial cancer risk and to make an informed decision about the best option for lowering their risk.

 The National Comprehensive Cancer Network (NCCN), is an organization of cancer experts that creates guidelines on cancer care and updates them yearly.
 NCCN's guidelines discuss the benefits and limitations for risk-reducing hysterectomy in women with an linked to endometrial cancer and which women are most likely to benefit from the surgery.
-The NCCN guidelines include "consider risk-reducing hysterectomy" for women who have completed their childbearing and who have an inherited mutations in the following genes:

 Removal of the ovaries and tubes during risk-reducing hysterectomy

-In addition to their increased risk for endometrial cancer, women with mutations in the following genes are also at increased risk for ovarian cancer:
+In addition to their increased risk for endometrial cancer, women with mutations in the following genes are also at increased risk for and ovarian cancer:

 Hysterectomy during risk-reducing salpingo-oophorectomy